Franklin Square Celebrates the Holidays all Season Long

 Electrical Spectacle Light Show

-Santa will first arrive on Friday, November 23 at 5 pm to spread Christmas cheer and take photos.
-After that, he will be in Franklin Square every Saturday evening through December 22 (5:30—7:30 pm) for Santa Saturdays, where he will stroll around the park and take photos for free.
-He’ll even bring his friend Buddy the Elf on December 12!
+Santa will arrive on Friday, November 29 at 5 pm to spread Christmas cheer and take photos.
+After that, he will be in Franklin Square every Saturday evening through December 21 (5:30—7:30 pm) for Santa Saturdays, where he will stroll around the park and take photos for free.

 Want to get your furry friends involved?
-Come on December 15 from 5:30—7:30 pm for Santa Paws, where Santa will pose for pictures with pets!
-Not only that, PAFA students will be available to draw free holiday pet portraits that night.
+Come on December 21 from 5:30—7:30 pm for Santa Paws, where Santa will pose for pictures with pets!

 And if you want a more personal (and warmer) Santa experience, buy tickets in advance ($20) for Milk & Cookies with Santa which takes place in the heated Pavilion right before Santa Saturdays from 4—5 pm.
 Kids can enjoy milk and cookies with Santa as he tells some of his favorite stories and poses for pictures.